 Bringing families into the educational process

 Empowering Families, a joint initiative of the Providence Public School Department and Ready to Learn Providence, helps parents and other guardians become key players in the education of their children.
-At the heart of the program is Mind in the Making, an eight-session course that covers the seven life skills every child needs to succeed in school – and in life.
+At the heart of the program is Mind in the Making, a 16-hour course that covers the seven life skills every child needs to succeed in school – and in life.

 What are the seven essential life skills every child needs?
 Click here to find out.

 Unlike many family engagement initiatives, Empowering Families is creating opportunities for families and school professionals to learn together.
 The goal, says R2LP Director Leslie Gell, is to give all the adults in a child’s life an understanding of the skills he or she needs to succeed.
 These are the skills (often called executive function skills) that manage our emotions, intellect and behavior, such as focus and self-control.

 Over a four-year period, we are offering Mind in the Making: The Seven Essential Life Skills Every Child Needs to more than 2,500 families, teachers and other school personnel (nurses, cafeteria employees, etc.) in the Providence schools, Pre-K to Grade 3.
 Our first contact with kindergarten families is at Providence’s Student Registration Center, where we’ve set up a small early learning nook during the kindergarten registration period in the winter.